War3Source/War3Source/INSTALLATION.md

 ## Installation guide ##

-* If you don't know anything about compiling the source manually you can grab a compiled build from our build server at http://ci.0xf.org/job/War3Source/
+* If you don't know anything about compiling the source manually you can grab a compiled build from our build server at http://ownageclan.com/jenkins/job/War3Source-Default1/
- * The builds marked with the little [GA] symbol are stable builds that should run fine.
-Builds without it are experimental and might have issues

 * Simply put the addons folder into your game folder where Source- and Metamod should have already created a addons folder
 * The sound folder belongs into your games sound folder as well as on your fastdl server